GatlenCulp/blog/content/improvement/silence.md

 Multitasking with podcasts or emails predictably reduces effectiveness (duh).
 This constant distraction functions as anti-mindfulness.
 Through exploring literature on mindfulness, I've discovered it extends beyond brief meditation sessions — presence can infuse and benefit every moment.
 Far from being a luxury for "squishy" pretentious types, this mindful presence substantially enhances life quality and wellbeing.

+## 06 Actions

+Anyways, all this reasoning is to say that I'm going to try making more room for quiet and less stimulus.
+This won't be the total irradication of podcasts, videos, or multitasking,but instead I intend to at least do so sparingly.
+I won't listen to episodes or videos that don't sound particularly appealing and try my best to avoid multitasking, particularly in classes.
+I have been trying to use [Cold Turkey](./cold-turkey.md) for this, but it has been difficult to keep enabled since I sometimes need access to certain resources during class.